Casual age discrimination . . .

 Age discrimination wipes out whole generations of people – young and old – who may offer exuberance, energy, experience, wisdom, perspective, insight, and so much more.

-Age discrimination against older people is particularly toxic for women, who are still judged by so many men and women on the basis of looks and fashion sense alone.
+Ageism or age discrimination is particularly toxic for women, who are still judged by so many men and women on the basis of looks and fashion sense alone.
 How shallow.

 All discrimination is ugly.
 It blinds us to the qualities and attributes each individual has.
 Think of the word prejudice.
 When we discriminate, we are pre-judging whole groups of people without even knowing them as individuals.